 - Gray's Inn.

-At present, on successful completion of the BPTC and the Inns qualifying requirements, you will be ‘Called’ to the Bar and will be able to describe yourself legitimately as a barrister.
+At present, on successful completion of the BVS and the Inns qualifying requirements, you will be ‘Called’ to the Bar and will be able to describe yourself legitimately as a barrister.

 Related courses at City